hmrc/file-transmission-synchronous/README.md

 Response status | Description
 ---|---
-201| when file transfer request completed (successes or failures) 400| when payload invalid or has not passed the validation
+201| when no callback URL provided and all files transfers has been completed (with successes or failures) 202| when callbackUrl is defined and all files transfers has been completed (with successes or failures) 400| when payload malformed or has not passed the validation

 Example request payload: